V1rus999/MVPDaggerTemplate/README.md

-# MvcDaggerTemplate
+# MvpDaggerTemplate
-Basic MVC template with a dagger implementation to get work started faster.
+Basic MVP template with a dagger implementation to get work started faster.